 Massive amounts of data are generated on a daily basis that could potentially be harnessed to support medicines regulation.
-The European Medicines Agency (EMA) and Heads of Medicines Agencies (HMA) have established a joint task force to investigate the potential role of ‘big data’ in the context of medicines development and regulation in the European Union (EU).
+The European Medicines Agency (EMA) and Heads of Medicines Agencies (HMA) set up a joint task force to describe the big data landscape from a regulatory perspective and identify practical steps for the European medicines regulatory network to make best use of big data in support of innovation and public health in the European Union (EU).

 'Big data' is a widely-used term without a commonly-accepted definition.
 The HMA/EMA Task Force on Big Data defines big data as ‘extremely large datasets which may be complex, multi-dimensional, unstructured and heterogeneous, which are accumulating rapidly and which may be analysed computationally to reveal patterns, trends, and associations.
 In general, big data sets require advanced or specialised methods to provide an answer within reliable constraints’.

 Medicines regulators will increasingly use insights derived from big data to assess the benefit-risk of medicines across their lifecycle.
-However, in order to benefit from and make prudent use of the data collected, regulators need a deeper understanding of the data landscape.
+However, in order to benefit from and make prudent use of the data collected, regulators need a deeper understanding of the data landscape and advanced analytical methods.

 The sources of such data include real-world data (such as electronic health records and data from Patient registries), genomics, clinical trials, spontaneous adverse drug reaction reports, social media and wearable devices.